-(F) Total return equals the change in the ending market value of our common stock from the beginning of the fiscal year, taking into account dividends reinvested in accordance with the terms of our dividend reinvestment plan.
+Total return equals the change in the ending market value of our common stock from the beginning of the fiscal year, taking into account dividends reinvested in accordance with the terms of our dividend reinvestment plan.
 Total return does not take into account distributions that may be characterized as a return of capital.
-For further information on the estimated character of our distributions to common stockholders, please refer to Note 9-Distributions to Common Stockholders elsewhere in this Annual Report on Form 10-K.
+For further information on the estimated character of our distributions to common stockholders, please refer to Note 9-Distributions to Common Stockholders elsewhere in this prospectus.